Sohl-Dickstein/Sum-of-Functions-Optimizer/README.md

 #### Using with Dropout

-Noise in the minibatch/subfunction gradients will break SFO, because it uses the change in the gradient to estimate the Hessian matrix.
-This can be remedied by using frozen noise.
-That is, assign a dropout mask to each datapoint.
-Every time that datapoint is evaluated use the same dropout mask.
+Stochastic gradients will break SFO, because it uses the change in the minibatch/subfunction gradient to estimate the Hessian matrix.
+The benefits of noise regularization can be achieved without making the gradients stochastic by using frozen noise.
+That is, in the case of dropout, assign a random dropout mask to each datapoint.
+Every time that datapoint is evaluated however, use the same dropout mask.
 This makes the gradients consistent across multiple evaluations of the minibatch.

 ## Reproduce figures from the paper
 To reproduce the figures from the paper, run **generate\_figures/figure\_cartoon.py**, **generate\_figures/figure\_overhead.py**, or **generate\_figures/figure\_convergence.py**.  **figure\_overhead.py** and **figure\_convergence.py** both expect a subdirectory **figure_data/** with training data.
 This can be downloaded from https://www.dropbox.com/sh/h9z4djlgl2tagmu/GlVAJyErf8.